Baćina lakes

 The Baćina lakes (Baćinska jezera) are located in Dalmatia, Croatia.
 The lakes are named after the inland town of Baćina close to the port city of Ploče.
-The lakes are part of a picturesque landscape and surrounded by mountains.
+The karstic lakes are part of a picturesque landscape and surrounded by mountains.
 They are situated between Makarska and Dubrovnik.
 It is a crypto-depression lake, with its bottom below the surface of the sea.